cosmos/cosmos-sdk/docs/spec/staking/spec-technical.md

 ### Candidate

-The `Candidate` data structure holds the current state and some historical actions of validators or candidate-validators.
+The `Candidate` holds the current state and some historical actions of validators or candidate-validators.

 ``` go